Clarno Harvest #3

 An ONDA registration application and medical form are required for this trip.

 You will receive a confirmation e-mail within two weeks of submitting your form.
 The confirmation e-mail will provide information regarding which trips you are on the “participant list” for, and which trips are full, and therefore you have been placed on the “wait list.”

 Six weeks before the start of the trip, the trip leader will send out an RSVP to make sure everyone is still able to participate.
 Based on RSVPs, open spaces will be backfilled with people from the waitlist.

-Registered and confirmed participants will receive driving instructions, maps, car-pooling options, and additional information in an email sent by the trip leader three weeks before the trip start date.
+Three weeks before the trip start date, registered and confirmed participants will receive driving instructions, maps, carpooling options, and additional information in an email sent by the trip leader.

 If you have any questions in the meantime, please don’t hesitate to contact the trip leader.